Overview of Residential Schools

 Overview of Residential Schools in Canada/Ontario/NAN Territory

-While residential schools have been in existence since the 1600s, the first church-run Indian Residential School (IRS) was opened pre-Confederation in 1831.
-This was the Mohawk Institute Residential School in Brantford, Ontario.
-By the 1880s, the federal government had adopted an official policy of funding residential schools across Canada.
-The explicit intent was to separate these children from their families and cultures.
+Residential schools have existed since the 1600s, with the first church-run Indian Residential School opening pre-Confederation in 1831—the Mohawk Institute in Brantford, Ontario.
+By the 1880s, the federal government formalized its policy of funding residential schools across Canada with the explicit intent of separating Indigenous children from their families, cultures, and languages.

-It is known that thousands of citizens from the NAN territory have attended IRS’s across the country.
-Of these so-called Indian Residential Schools, 7 former institutions have been identified as having a NAN Caretaker Community, or a community that has been identified to help lead on the healing journey for former students and intergenerational survivors.
-Healing initiatives have also been put in place to help survivors.
+Thousands of citizens from NAN territory attended Indian Residential Schools (IRS) across Canada.
+Seven of these former institutions have been identified as having a NAN lead community—designated to guide the healing journey for former students and intergenerational survivors.
+In response, healing initiatives have been established to support survivors and their communities on this path to healing.

 map of residential schools